indimail/indimail-virtualdomains/.github/README-indimail.md

 		550 the expanded SPF explanation (#5.7.1)

 	If you want the macro expansion explained look at the SPF draft.
-The filename can be overriden by <b>SPFEXP</b> environment variable.
+The filename can be overridden by **SPFEXP** environment variable.

 * spfipv6 You can turn on spf for ipv6 connections by setting to value 1 or 0 to disable.
-You can override this control file with environment variable <b>USE\_SPFIPV6</b>.
+You can override this control file with environment variable **USE_SPFIPV6**.

 ## SPF Macro Support